wmacevoy/devops-wmacevoy/windows.md

 pay them so there is a simple exchange as to why they want to keep your passwords secure.
 * ChatGPT pro.
 There is no comparable tool and the pro version is substantially better than the free version.

 1. Whole disk encrypt your drive.
 Turn on bitlocker.
-Save your recovery with print to pdf, save the pdf to your documents, then save the recovery keys as a record in lastpass.
+Save your recovery with print to pdf, save the pdf to your documents, then save the recovery keys as a record in a secure location (1Password).
 2. Install WSL/Ubuntu LTS.
 Use the app store to install the latest version of Ubuntu LTS.
     1. The installer should open up a console to create your ubuntu account.
 Use a user name with no spaces.
     2. In the console run (this will download perhaps a gigabyte of data and take several minutes to run):